kaaproject/kaa/Administration-guide/System-installation/Cluster-setup/index.md

  servers=<mongo_database_ip>:<mongo_database_port>
 ```

-Assuming that we peek standart MongoDB port, for all three nodes property would look like this
+Assuming that we peek standard MongoDB port, for all three nodes property would look like this

 ```bash
  servers=172.1.1.1:27017